A lot of people get tripped up at 1 Cor 12:11, which I'll quote in the KJV:

 The Greek manuscript reads,

-βουλει = boulei (although, being a (so-called) "deponent," there is no active form of the verb)
+βουλει = boulei (although, being a (so-called) "deponent," there is no active form of the verb)or else,

 So, again, the point is that there is an intention associated with each χαρισ-μα (charis-ma) or grace-effect/manifestation.
 It is not that the Holy Spirit is choosing or determining who gets what "spiritual gift."